Hugs Benefit Your Emotional Health

-Hugs don't just feel good; they're also a very healthy part of your life!
+Hugs don't just feel good; they're also a very healthy part of our lives!
 Learn about the important benefits of hugs.

 We’re talking about the most widespread gesture in the world.
-Hugs know no language, culture or religion.
-They even transcend our own species.
+Hugs even transcend our own species.

-Animals also understand hugs – or rather, skin-to-skin contact as a way to connect with another member of their social group.
+Animals also understand hugs, that is, skin-to-skin contact, as a way to connect with another member of their social group.
 This basic gesture communicates a sense of safety and closeness and creates bonds between members.

 We could say then that hugs, when understood as physical proximity, are universal.
 And we all, in a way, speak this emotional language.